 Hordeolum and chalazion - External and Internal Eye

-Hordeola may occur in any age group, race, or sex.
+Hordeola may occur in any population.
 Chalazia are more common in adults and men.

-Patients with rosacea, seborrheic dermatitis, psoriasis, and blepharitis are especially at risk for hordeolum or chalazion.
+Patients with rosacea, seborrheic dermatitis, psoriasis, and blepharitis, or any long-term inflammation of the eyelid, are especially at risk for hordeolum or chalazion.

 H00.019 – Hordeolum externum unspecified eye, unspecified eyelid